jelbourn/material2/src/cdk/testing/testing.md

-The `testing` package provides infrastructure to help with testing Angular components.
+`@angular/cdk/testing` provides infrastructure to help with testing Angular components.

-### Component harnesses infrastructure
+### Component test harnesses

-The primary piece of infrastructure in this package is a set of classes for building component harnesses and using them in tests.
-Component harnesses give tests a way to interact with a particular Angular component through an intentionally designed interface.
+A component harness is a class that lets a test interact with a component via a supported API.

-It can be especially helpful for authors of component libraries to create harnesses for their components, as it gives users a way to avoid depending on implementation details of the library's components, and makes it easier to roll out changes to the library.
+Each harness's API interacts with a component the same way a user would.
+By using the harness API, a test insulates itself against updates to the internals of a component, such as changing its DOM structure.
+The idea for component harnesses comes from the [PageObject](https://martinfowler.com/bliki/PageObject.html) pattern commonly used for integration testing.

-If a component library provides component harnesses, users of the library should strongly consider taking advantage of the harnesses in their tests.
-Using the harnesses can help make tests easier to understand and more robust with respect to changes in the library.
+`@angular/cdk/testing` contains infrastructure for _creating_ component test harnesses.
+You can create test harnesses for any component, ranging from small reusable widgets to full application pages.

-The component harness system is designed to be able to support multiple testing environments.
+The component harness system supports multiple testing environments.
+You can use the same harness implementation in both unit and end-to-end tests.
+This means that users only need to learn one API, and component authors don't have to maintain separate unit and end-to-end test implementations.

-Therefore it is possible to use the same harness object in both unit and end-to-end tests.
-This is convenient for both users and authors of the harnesses.
-Users only need to learn one API, and authors don't have to maintain separate unit and end-to-end test implementations.
+Common component libraries, in particular, benefit from this infrastrucure due to the wide use of their components.
+By providing a test harnesses, the consumers of a component can write tests that avoid dependencies on any private implentation details.
+By caputring these implementation details in a single place, consumers can more easily update to new library versions.

-The APIs provided in this package can be looked at through the lens of several different types of users (each user type is described in more detail in its corresponding section):
+This document provides guidance for three types of developers:
 1. [Test authors](#api-for-test-authors)
 2. [Component harness authors](#api-for-component-harness-authors)
 3. [Harness environment authors](#api-for-harness-environment-authors)